ridhwan2/dx11-hook/README.md

 > [MIT](https://opensource.org/license/mit/) 2023 Ridhwan
 >
 > Some parts of the software may be coded by other people (see credits)
->- [x] I understand that unauthorized DLL injection may result in bans and/or pentalties.
+> I understand that unauthorized DLL injection may result in bans and/or pentalties.